jbaron/cats/README.md

 ## Configuration

-CATS will look for tsconfig files in the directory opened from th IDE.
+CATS will look for tsconfig files in the directory opened from the IDE.
 If found, CATS will use the values configured in this file.
-Otherise it will create this file in the root directory.
+Otherise it will create a tsconfig file in the root directory and use that.

 ## Goals